-Your Teen asked Ilana Hoffer Skoff, whose daughter has autism spectrum disorder (ASD)—as do one percent of all children (or 1 out of every 59) in the United States between the ages of three and 17—to tell us what she thinks parents of teenagers with ASD should know.
+Your Teen asked Ilana Hoffer Skoff, whose daughter has autism spectrum disorder (ASD)—as do 1.7 percent of all children (or 1 out of every 59) in the United States between the ages of three and 17—to tell us what she thinks parents of teenagers with ASD should know.
 She offered the following suggestions.

-No one raises a child with autism spectrum disorder well alone or should have to raise a child with ASD alone.
+No one raises a child with autism spectrum disorder well alone, nor should they have to raise a child with ASD alone.
 Reach out to other parents who are on a similar journey with their own teenager.
 Reach out to professionals who can help and support you.
 Find a supportive community for you, your child, and your family.

 When you receive a negative comment or feel that people are judging you or your teenager, consider that people just don’t understand.
 Take the opportunity to educate others about autism spectrum disorder.
 Explain the effort required by an individual with ASD to cope with what for a typical individual would just be routine interactions.

-Model for those around you how to help your teenager and calm him or her.
+Lead by example.
+Model for those around you how to help your teenager and calm them.

-Help your teenager with autism spectrum disorder plan for and find success by setting reasonable expectations.
+Help your teenager with autism spectrum disorder plan for and find success by setting reasonable expectations for them.
 What’s achievable for your teenager and how can she or he get there.
 Once you have your goals in place, break them down into manageable steps.